Sarada Uchiha: Reception

-In The Meaning Of Moral Messages In Anime Films Boruto: Naruto The Movie, writers from University of Bengkulu claims Sarada oversees Boruto's growth as, while she claims that she aims to become the next Hokage, she also believes her teammate also wishes to become one too.
-By the final scene of the movie, Boruto decides with noticeable smile that he does not want to become a Hokage due to him finding himself fitting like his father but instead wants to be the ninja who will support Sarada once she achieves her dream instead.
-IGN noted thata Sarada became popular within cosplayers after her reveal in Two Blue Vortex especially thanks to the talented Plern.
+In The Meaning Of Moral Messages In Anime Films Boruto: Naruto The Movie, writers from University of Bengkulu claim that Sarada oversees Boruto's growth, as while she aims to become the next Hokage, she also believes her teammate wishes to become one too.
+By the final scene of the film, Boruto decides, with a noticeable smile, that he does not want to become Hokage.
+Instead, he wants to become the ninja who will support Sarada once she achieves her dream.
+IGN noted that Sarada became popular among cosplayers after her reveal in Two Blue Vortex, particularly due to the work of the cosplayer Plern.